PrabodhBadwaik27/You-Know-What-I-Learnt-Today/README.md

     - Generators do not store the complete set of values, but create them on the fly
     - **yield** keyword is used to generate values of the iterator

+### Pickle
+“Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
+Pickling (and unpickling) is alternatively known as “serialization”, “marshalling,” 1 or “flattening”; however, to avoid confusion, the terms used here are “pickling” and “unpickling”.

 # SQL
 ## Stored Procedures